kyrelldixon/time-heist/README.md

 - [ ] Upload images firebase
 - [ ] Upload images UI
 - [ ] Fix loading styles
+- [ ] Make loading state more specific

+### Todo details

+Currently the upvote function is working, but it causes the entire page to enter a loading state.
+It is temporarily fixed by not triggering any loading state and pre-emptively incrementing the vote, but it would be better if only the upvote button would show a loading state and only upvote on a successful API submission.

+An alternative solution would be to change the app into a realtime app so that I could remove loading states altogether.
+This will be an optimization for after the initial project is completely functional.

 ## Project setup